sandcastleco/whitney-park/901-main/index.md

     <div class="fl-ns pl3-ns w-70-ns">
       <p class="mt0">Today’s amenities and plenty of natural light highlight these modern, urban apartments!</p>

-      <p>You’ll never guess that 901 Main is located at...
+      <p>901 Main is located at...
 901 Main Street!
 This three-story, mixed-use urban development offers two levels of one and two-bedroom apartments above first floor commercial space in the middle of the action. <span class="main-blue">Each unit offers residents inviting indoor and outdoor living spaces, in-unit, full-size washers and dryers, daylight in every bedroom (yes, a window!) and below-grade, climate-controlled parking.</span></p>
     </div>
   </div>
 </section>